vigetlabs/colonel_kurtz_ex/README.md

         You may import this method as needed in the views that will render blocks.
 Or, as a convenience, you may import this function automatically in all of your phoenix views by adding it to the `your_app_web.ex` definition for `view` (or `view_helpers` if you want it to be available for live views as well, example below).
       </details>

-  2. In addition, to render the block editor in your forms, you'll want to pull in `ColonelKurtz.FormHelpers` too.
+  2. In addition, to render the block editor in your forms, you'll want to pull in `ColonelKurtz.render_blocks/1` too.
 The example below shows how to do this for all Phoenix Views in your application.

       <details>
         <summary>